liarbeast/Kaishi_pictures/README.md

 [Kaanium](https://github.com/kaanium) - helped make a script to convert the deck to the writing version

-[liarbeast](https://github.com/liarbeast) - added pictures, find missing pictures, review wrong pictures
+[liarbeast](https://github.com/liarbeast) - added pictures, finding missing pictures, fixing wrong pictures

 ##### These tools were used in the creation of the deck: